Workshop Schedule

 Target Audience: * forensic practitioners and members of academia considering to develop an e-learning concept * fibre and hair practitioners aiming to refresh or complement their knowledge in specific areas of fibre and hair analysis.
 Attendees need to bring a laptop with WIFI connectivity!

-Participants are required to bring a laptop
+Prerequisites: Participants are required to bring a laptop

 Description: In this workshop, participants will learn about the development of an exciting new e-learning concept for training forensic practitioners, developed by the ENFSI European Textile and Hair Group (ETHG).
 This modular and expandable virtual learning environment was created to illustrate the information described in the ETHG’s Best Practice Manuals in an interactive and visually engaging format, and to supplement institution-based in-house training schemes with a cost-effective, unified pan-European training concept for fibre and hair examiners.
 The scope of the ETHG e-learning platform currently covers the key processes for the handling and examination of textile and hair evidence at the crime scene and their analysis in the laboratory, but will be expanded by further modules, most notably on interpretation of evidence.
 To begin the workshop, we will first give an overview of how the project was initially conceived, and outline the current training challenges faced by forensic institutions that the project sought to address.
 We will then discuss how that concept was planned, and then how we delivered the project over a three-year pan-European collaboration in the ETHG.
 In a hands-on session, the participants will explore the e-learning platform and actively participate in selected on-line course modules and other activities with the guidance of the organisers.
 Finally, we will interactively discuss plans for the future of ETHG e-learning, share learning points from our experiences and propose how this model could be utilised more widely by other forensic disciplines in ENFSI.